ossec/ossec-docs/docs/manual/non-technical-overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 OSSEC offers the flexibility of agent based and agentless monitoring of systems
 and networking components such as routers and firewalls.
-It lets customers who
+Agentless monitoring
-have restrictions on software being installed on systems (such as FDA approved
+lets customers who have restrictions on software being installed on systems
-systems or appliances) meet security and compliance needs.
+(such as FDA approved systems or appliances) meet security and compliance needs.

 Key Features
 ------------